OAK RIDGES MORAINE PROTECTION: A BRIEF HISTORY

 Countryside Areas provide an agricultural and rural transition and buffer between the Natural Core Areas and Natural Linkage Areas and the urbanized Settlement Areas.
 Prime agricultural areas as well as natural features are protected.

-The general intent of the ORMCP is to identify and protect certain features and their functions and to limit development to land uses that are compatible with, or do not undermine, those features and functions.
+The general intent of the ORMCP is to identify and protect certain features and their functions and to limit development to land uses that are compatible with, or do not undermine those features and functions.

-The Oak Ridges Moraine Plan area including its core and corridors along with buffers is one of the vital landscapes that forms the backbone of southern Ontario’s natural heritage linking Algonquin to Adirondack, the Land Between, the Grand River Valley, to Long point and Georgian Bay, and as such is vital to contributing to Ontario’s natural heritage goals, water strategies, and emerging climate change mitigation and adaptation policies.
+The Oak Ridges Moraine Plan area including its core and corridors along with buffers is one of the vital landscapes that forms the backbone of southern Ontario’s natural heritage linking Algonquin to Adirondack, the Land Between, the Grand River Valley, to Long Point and Georgian Bay, and as such is vital to contributing to Ontario’s natural heritage goals, water strategies, and emerging climate change mitigation and adaptation policies.

 Equally important is the example that the moraine legislation and protection campaign sets for other communities and natural areas in the province threatened by urban sprawl.
-While the Oak Ridges Moraine and Niagara Escarpment Plans have some similarities, there are a number of key differences.
+While the Oak Ridges Moraine and Niagara Escarpment Plans have some similarities, there are several key differences.
 Perhaps the most significant is how the provincial plan is to be implemented.
 Unlike the Niagara Escarpment Plan, which is overseen by a provincially-funded and administered agency (the Niagara Escarpment Commission), the moraine legislation established municipalities as the primary implementers of the Plan.
 This model of a provincial plan implemented by municipalities had no precedent in Ontario and as such required careful monitoring to ensure effective implementation and adherence to the intent of the Plan.
 STORM continues to play a critical role in ensuring proper implementation by municipalities.

 Upholding and strengthening the Oak Ridges Moraine Plan and Act to ensure it is preserved for a lifetime is of the utmost importance to the future of Ontario.
 Continuing and expanding protection is essential to the moraine’s survival and sharing these lessons with other moraines and significant ecological regions in southern Ontario will be critical to ensuring proper environmental planning in Southern Ontario.